-While we are not looking for direct contributions of new components to the main TDS codebase quite yet, there are many other ways you can contribute, including submission of bug fixes, documentation improvements, and participation in discussions.
+There are many ways you can contribute to the design system, including submission of bug fixes, documentation improvements, and participation in discussions.

-That being said, we welcome contributions of enhancements to the currently available components in accordance with the component roadmaps.
+We welcome contributions to the currently available components.
 Check the component documentation to see what is on the roadmap for each one.
-If you'd like to contribute to any of the available TDS components, follow the steps below.
+If you would like to contribute to any of the available TDS components, see how to contribute.

 How to contribute